dexie/Dexie.js/samples/electron/README.md

 npm start
 ```

-Note: You don't need to have Electron installed to run this sample.
-It's simply downloaded with `npm install`.
+No prerequisits.

-Note2: This samples sets `Dexie.debug = true;`.
+Note: This samples sets `Dexie.debug = true;`.
 See documetation about [Dexie.debug](https://github.com/dfahlander/Dexie.js/wiki/Dexie.debug) and how to automate that in a build step.